artificialsolutions/teneo-web-chat/README.md

 ### Example: displaying an image

-This example exention displays an image below the bots answer text.
+This example exention displays an image below the bot's answer text.

 #### Engine JSON